The signs of dominance are pretty clear, when you know what you need to pay attention to.

 Dominant men are rarely on the submissive side, of course.

-The most socially adroite ones are on the assertion side, but they also know how to cope with aggression and, in the rare times when it’s needed, they can also cross into aggression.
+The most socially adroit ones are on the assertion side, but they also know how to cope with aggression and, in the rare cases when it’s needed, they can also cross into aggression (but this is not to say I’m recommending anyone to be aggressive).

 A slap in the face among male adults is very emasculating and it’s one of the biggest signs of a dominant/submissive relationship.